 If you lack storage space for extra furniture, another option is to borrow chairs from the bedroom or even outdoor chairs.
 Is the extended family visiting for Chinese New Year?
 Feel free to grab a few seats from elsewhere and fit them around the table.
 Of course, remember to return them to their original location once guests leave and the chairs are no longer needed.
 Another method to optimise your available seating is through the use of compact chairs.

 Dining benches are a great choice for smaller dining rooms.
-They occupy minimal space with the option of being slipped under the table after use.
-A sleek dining bench, in particular, can infuse the room with a sense of openness whilst lending an appropriate visual touch.
+They occupy minimal space and can be slipped under the table after use.
+A sleek dining bench, in particular, can infuse the room with a sense of openness while lending an appropriate visual touch.
 Another option is to retain a few dining chairs and replace the rest with benches.
-If you have a square or rectangular dining table, mix-and-match an equal number of chairs and benches on each side.
-That way, you get a good combination of both seating options whilst keeping the dining room area minimalistic.
+If you have a square or rectangular dining table, mix and match an equal number of chairs and benches on each side.
+That way, you get a good combination of both seating options while keeping the dining room area minimalistic.

 Any space can be made functional if designed intelligently.

 The best way to maximise a small space is to install built-in shelves onto a wall rather than having standalone cabinets for your dining room essentials like tableware, or dining extras such as Chinaware, linens, and tissues.

 Moreover, sideboard and buffet hutches can serve a dual role of additional table and storage space.
 Any extra food, drinks, or tableware that do not fit your main dining table can be placed here.
 This is ideal for all the extra dishes and cutlery that guests can help themselves to.

 Sideboards and buffets are mostly flushed against the wall to save space.
 And when not needed to serve your dining needs, they can be used as general storage for your knick-knacks.